-Concerning The Agenda 2030 and the Sustainable Development Goals - indicator for wetland extent
+The Agenda 2030 and the Sustainable Development Goals - indicator for wetland extent

-- 46. INSTRUCTS the Secretariat to continue working actively with the Inter-Agency Expert Group on Sustainable Development Goal Indicators (IAEG-SDGs), as well as with other relevant UN agencies, on water-related indicators, and in particular SDG Indicator 6.6.1 on extent of water related ecosystems and FURTHER REQUESTS the Secretariat to collaborate with UNEP as co-custodian of Indicator 6.6.1 in line with Resolution XIII.7; - 47.
-ENCOURAGES Contracting Parties to strengthen their efforts to complete their national wetland inventories and to report on wetland extent to report on SDG indicator 6.6.1; and FURTHER REQUESTS the Secretariat to continue working with Contracting Parties to actively support these efforts; - 48.
-ENCOURAGES Contracting Parties to strengthen their mechanisms to enhance effective coordination among national and subnational statistical authorities responsible for reporting on the SDGs and in particular those related to wetlands and extent of water-related ecosystems (Indicator 6.6.1); - 49.
-INSTRUCTS the Secretariat to participate as appropriate in relevant international efforts to address the 2030 Sustainable Development Agenda and SDGs, including the High Level Political Forum on Sustainable Development and the discussion in international relevant and related events of SDGs 6 "Ensure availability and sustainable management of water and sanitation for all", 14 "Conserve and sustainably use the oceans, seas and marine resources for sustainable development" and 15 "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss", and Targets 14.2 "By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts" and 15.1 "By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements"; - 50.
-FURTHER INSTRUCTS the Secretariat to support Contracting Parties as appropriate and subject to availability of resources in mainstreaming and raising the relevance of wetlands and the Convention to the 2030 Sustainable Development Agenda, and to the work of MEAs and other international instruments, including inter alia through collaboration with UN agencies, intergovernmental organizations, IOPs and other partners in the public and private sectors for
+- 48. INSTRUCTS the Secretariat to continue working actively with the Inter-Agency Expert Group on Sustainable Development Goal Indicators (IAEG-SDGs), as well as with other relevant UN agencies, on water-related indicators, and in particular SDG Indicator 6.6.1 on extent of water related ecosystems and FURTHER REQUESTS the Secretariat to collaborate with UNEP as cocustodian of Indicator 6.6.1 in line with Resolution XIII.7; - 49.
+ENCOURAGES Contracting Parties to strengthen their efforts to complete their national wetland inventories and to report on wetland extent to report on SDG indicator 6.6.1; and FURTHER REQUESTS the Secretariat to continue working with Contracting Parties to actively support these efforts; - 50.
+ENCOURAGES Contracting Parties to strengthen their mechanisms to enhance effective coordination among national and subnational statistical authorities responsible for reporting on the SDGs and in particular those related to wetlands and extent of water-related ecosystems (Indicator 6.6.1); - 51.
+INSTRUCTS the Secretariat to participate as appropriate in relevant international efforts to address the 2030 Sustainable Development Agenda and SDGs, including the High Level Political Forum on Sustainable Development and the discussion in international relevant and related events of SDG 6 "Ensure availability and sustainable management of water and sanitation for all", SDG 14 "Conserve and sustainably use the oceans, seas and marine resources for sustainable development" and SDG 15 "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss", and Targets 14.2 "By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts" and 15.1 "By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements"; - 52.
+FURTHER INSTRUCTS the Secretariat to support Contracting Parties as appropriate in mainstreaming and raising the relevance of wetlands and the Convention to the 2030 Sustainable Development Agenda, and to the work of MEAs and other international instruments, including inter alia through collaboration with UN agencies, intergovernmental organizations, IOPs and other partners in the public and private sectors for the development of guidance and tools, capacity building and identification of opportunities to access resources; - 53.
+FURTHER ENCOURAGES Contracting Parties to elevate the visibility of wetlands, as well as raising awareness about conservation, restoration and wise use of wetlands and the Convention to address the 2030 Sustainable Development Agenda and SDGs and to strengthen mainstreaming efforts at national and subnational levels; - 54.
+INVITES the Contracting Parties that are also Parties to other MEAs to consider further measures to promote national level synergies, taking into account national circumstances and priorities, so as to foster policy coherence, improve efficiency, reduce unnecessary overlap and duplication, and enhance cooperation, coordination and synergies among MEAs and other partners as a means to enhance coherent national implementation of the Convention to support achievement of wetland-related goals and targets of the 2030 Agenda;

-- the development of guidance and tools, capacity building and identification of opportunities to access resources; - 51.
-FURTHER ENCOURAGES Contracting Parties to elevate the visibility-importance of wetlands, as well as raising awareness about conservation, restoration and wise use of wetlands and the Convention to address the 2030 Sustainable Development Agenda and SDGs and to strengthen mainstreaming efforts at national and subnational levels; - 52.
-INVITES the Contracting Parties that are also Parties to other MEAs to consider further measures to promote national level synergies, taking into account national circumstances and priorities, so as to foster policy coherence, improve efficiency, reduce unnecessary overlap and duplication, and enhance cooperation, coordination and synergies among MEAs and other partners as a means to enhance coherent national implementation of the Convention to support achievement of wetland-related goals and targets of the 2030 Agendain a manner fully consistent with their mandates and priorities taking into account national circumstances and priorities; - 52bis.
-Urges Contracting Parties to establish national collaboration mechanisms between MEA focal points to promote synergies and effectiveness of national efforts, for example, through national biodiversity working groups, relevant measures in NBSAPs, harmonized knowledge management and national reporting, including by making use of the Data Reporting tool (DaRT) developed by the United Nations Environment Programmeclose collaboration at the national level between the focal point of the Ramsar Convention and the focal points of other relevant conventions in order for governments to develop coherent and synergistic approaches across the conventions and increase effectiveness of national efforts, by developing to coordinate the work of focal points of relevant MEAs and other stakeholders inter alia through as well as through adoption of coherent national positions in respect of each MEA;
+55. URGES Contracting Parties to establish national collaboration mechanisms between MEA focal points to promote synergies and effectiveness of national efforts, for example, through national biodiversity working groups, relevant measures in NBSAPs, harmonized knowledge management and national reporting, including by making use of the Data Reporting tool (DaRT) developed by the United Nations Environment Programme;

-Concerning the The Global Environment Facility Trust Fund
+The Global Environment Facility Trust Fund